 - Combine all the ingredients in a saucepan and bring to a boil.
 Cook for about 2 minutes, then reduce the heat and simmer, stirring occasionally, for about 30 to 35 minutes until the mixture has thickened to a syrupy consistency.

 - Remove from the heat and set aside to cool.
 Serve as an accompaniment with cheese and crackers, or as a condiment for pork or roast poultry.

-- Store chutney in an airtight container in the refrigerator for up to two weeks.
+- Store chutney in an airtight container in the refrigerator for up to one week.